Connecticut DCF Lawyer

 Working with an Attorney

-Being investigated by Connecticut DCF can be extremely stressful and difficult for a family.
-Sometimes, parents and children do not know whether or not they can refuse to speak to a DCF investigator, or what types of information are appropriate to share.
+Being investigated by DCF can be extremely stressful and difficult for a family.
+Sometimes, parents and children do not know whether or not they can refuse to speak to an investigator, or what types of information are appropriate to share.

 Although you are not legally required to cooperate with DCF personnel or let them into your home, there are consequences for that.
 Your side of the story will be left out of the picture, which can be detrimental to the overall effects of the investigation.

-An experienced Connecticut DCF attorney can assist in navigating this tricky experience.
-Attorneys who have worked on many DCF cases understand in which circumstances it would be best to cooperate with the DCF, and what information you should discuss.
+An experienced attorney can assist in navigating this tricky experience.
+Attorneys in Connecticut who have worked on many DCF cases understand in which circumstances it would be best to cooperate with the Department of Children and Families, and what information you should discuss.
 Talking to an experienced attorney will help make the process less confusing while ensuring your rights are protected at all times.

 Contact a Connecticut DCF Attorney Today